 Unassuming looking pub tucked away on the corner of a back street off Mill Road, well worth stepping inside the wood panelled interior, with several well-kept cask ales usually including the excellent Oakham Green Devil and Citra – the best kept examples of this beer in Cambridge, plus at least one dark beer, and a very large rum selection.

 20A Portugal St, Cambridge CB5 8AF

-Freehouse with an impressive sixteen real ales and a good selection of keg and bottled/canned beer, plus cocktails and home cooked Italian food.
+Freehouse with an impressive sixteen real ales and 15 keg lines, along with a great bottled/canned beer selection, plus cocktails and home cooked Italian food.
 Run by Castiglione family for over 30 years.
 Nice covered outdoor seating.
 One of the best Cambridge pubs.

 Blog post: Maypole